wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Linear Algebra/Solution Sets/Keystone Notion/Points as Vectors.md

 ###### The $\textcolor{violet}{\text{Input}}$ to the Linear Transformation, $\LARGE \vec{e_i}$
 The input to the transformation $T$ is are **three Standard Unit Vectors** $\LARGE \textcolor{violet}{\vec{e_1}, \vec{e_2}, \vec{e_3}}$ in $\mathbb{R}^3$.
 ###### The $\textcolor{yellow}{\text{Output}}$ (i.e. Images) of the Linear Transformations, $\LARGE \textcolor{yellow}{T_A(\vec{e_1}), T_A(\vec{e_2}), T_A(\vec{e_3})}$
-The output is a three new vectors formed by this linear combination of the basis vectors.
+The output are three new vector Images formed by this linear combination of the basis vectors.
 ###### The $\textcolor{green}{\text{Mapping}}$ of the Linear Transformation, $\LARGE \textcolor{green}{T : (\vec{e_1}, \vec{e_2}, \vec{e_3}) \to T_A(\vec{e_1}, T_A\vec{e_2}, T_A\vec{e_3})}$
 The linear transformation $T$ takes the three input basis vectors $(\vec{e_1},\vec{e_2},\vec{e_3})$ and construct three new vectors as linear combinations of the standard basis vectors.
 	The components of the Transformation are Linear Combinations.